enkyuan/junjo/README.md

 | Express + Node  | api              |
 | Pocketbase      | database         |

-a few key features of the app:
+a few key features of this project:

 - authentication with the katyisd student domain
 - secure + efficient payment processor